rmaur012/isaac4s-proj/projects/tboi-four-souls.js/README.md

         - Filters out all cards that are not Guppy cards and returns them in an array.

+This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.0.
 ______________________

 # General Angular Library Details Below